philzook58/philzook58.github.io/_posts/2020-05-23-walk-on-spheres-method-in-julia.markdown

 So here's the procedure.
-Pick a point you want the value of $latex \phi$ at.
+Pick a point you want the value of $ \phi$ at.
 Make the biggest sphere you can that stays in the domain.
 Pick a random point on the sphere.
 If that point is on the boundary, record that boundary value, otherwise iterate.
-Do this many many times, then the average value of the boundaries you recorded it the value of $latex \phi$
+Do this many many times, then the average value of the boundaries you recorded it the value of $ \phi$